JetBrains/guide/site/go/tutorials/bookstore_rest_api/data_models/index.md

 ![additional_dir](./images/additional_directories.png)

-- `abstract` - Contains interface, part of the interaction layer in a database-oriented application, often in combination with an ORM library like gorm.
+- `abstract` - Contains interface, part of the interaction layer in a database-oriented application, often in combination with an ORM library like GORM.
 - `controllers` - Stores all the HTTP handlers and routes.
 - `database` - Initializing db connection and GORM models.
 - `util.go` - re-usable code shared across the application.